One of the great little wineries in Margaret River

 The Great Egret, a frequent visitor to this tranquil bush setting with its splendid trees and harmonious maritime climate, is featured on the label of Cape Grace Wines and is indicative of the elegance and grace of our handcrafted wines.

 Cape Grace Wines is owned and operated by Robert and Karen Karri-Davies.
-Mark Messenger is the consultant winemaker and Dylan Arvidson is the hands on winemaker.
+Conrad Tritt is the hands on winemaker and also overseas the vineyard.
+In the past Mark Messenger has been a consultant winemaker and Dylan Arvidson produced the wines for 8 years before moving on to his own label.